-PERSONS WHO WEAR ACTIVE IMPLANTS (HEART PACEMAKERS) MUST MAINTAIN A SAFETY DISTANCE OF 20CM BETWEEN THE WELDING CURRENT CABLE / SOURCE OF THE WELDING CURRENT AND THE IMPLANT.
+PERSONS WHO WEAR ACTIVE IMPLANTS (HEART PACEMAKERS) MUST MAINTAIN A SAFETY DISTANCE OF 20 CM BETWEEN THE WELDING CURRENT CABLE / SOURCE OF THE WELDING CURRENT AND THE IMPLANT device is de-energised.
+Discharge any components in the device that could hold electrical charge.